ysyk2021/the-role-of-innovation-encouraging-creative-thinking-and-experimentation/src/chapter-1-2.md

 The Role of Innovation: Encouraging Creative Thinking and Experimentation
 =========================================================================

-Chapter 4: The Benefits and Challenges of Encouraging Creative Thinking and Experimentation
+The Benefits and Challenges of Encouraging Creative Thinking and Experimentation
 -------------------------------------------------------------------------------------------

 In this chapter, we explore the numerous benefits and challenges organizations face when encouraging creative thinking and experimentation.
 By understanding these factors, leaders can effectively harness the power of innovation while addressing potential obstacles along the way.